lenis2000/homepage/_posts/talks/2018-03-05-inhom-particle-systems.md

 pdf-size: 5 MB
 ---

-This talk describes results in progress on particle systems (PushTASEP and continuous space TASEP) in inhomogeneous space.
-Some earlier results related to the topic of the talk appear in [this paper with Borodin][ref24].
+This talk describes results on continuous space TASEP in inhomogeneous space, based on papers
+[with Borodin][ref24]
+and with
+[with Knizel and Saenz][ref29], and on some work in progress.

 {% include references.md %}